-The patient's attorney must meet with the patient as far in advance of the hearing as possible to determine the patient's position with respect to the proposed antipsychotic medication.
-If the patient consents to the administration of antipsychotic medication prior to the hearing, it is the responsibility of the patient's attorney to notify the Office of the Counselor in Mental Health promptly so the hearing may be canceled and unnecessary travel and expense may be avoided
+The patient's attorney must meet with the patient in advance of the hearing to determine the patient's position with respect to the proposed antipsychotic medication.
+If the patient consents to the administration of antipsychotic medication prior to the hearing, it is the responsibility of the patient's attorney to notify the Office of the Counselor in Mental Health promptly so the hearing may be canceled and unnecessary travel and expense may be avoided.
+(Adopted 7/1/2006; Rev. 1/1/2011; Rev. 1/1/2024)

-Appointment of Hearing Officers

-The San Diego Superior Court Executive Officer will appoint attorneys as Hearing Officers to conduct the evidentiary hearings.
-(Adopted 7/1/2006)

-Treating Physician/Facility Representative
+Reserved for future use.

+(Adopted 7/1/2006; Del.
+1/1/2023)

+Treating Physician or Treating Certified Nurse Practitioner to Attend Hearing and Present Evidence

-Physicians and treating facilities may, but need not, be formally represented by counsel.
-The physician must present the petition, or a facility representative must present the petition and declaration, as well as any verbal or documented evidence, at the time of the hearing.
-The facility representative must be a psychiatrist, psychologist, registered nurse, or a social worker with at least a master's degree.
-Although it is not required that the treating physician testify, it should be recognized that the absence of the treating physician may leave insufficient evidence of incapacity in the event the petition and declaration are deficient.
-(Adopted 7/1/2006; Rev. 1/1/2011; Rev. 1/1/2018)
+Physicians, certified nurse practitioners and treating facilities may, but need not, be formally represented by counsel.
+The physician or certified nurse practitioner must present the petition, as well as any verbal or documented evidence, at the time of the hearing.

+(Adopted 7/1/2006; Rev. 1/1/2011; Rev. 1/1/2018; Rev. 1/1/2023; Rev. 1/1/2024)